 In 2018, a total of 109 cases involving 128 pangolin-related violations were reported via ENV’s hotline.
 Sixty-six of these violations involved the advertising and sale of pangolins, 52 comprised smuggling and trade operations, seven violations involved the possession of pangolin or pangolin parts and three violations involved hunting.
 Among the ‘highlights’ of 2018, were the seizure of 3.8 tonnes of pangolin scales in Ho Chi Minh City by Customs acting on intelligence from ENV and monitoring the recovery operation of 74 pangolins seized by the authorities in Thanh Hoa province following a truck stop.

 And just recently we were able to rescue two live pangolins in Ho Chi Minh City (Saigon) following a tip-off to our toll-free wildlife crime hotline.
 The two Sunda pangolins, each weighing just over a kilogram (around 2.2 lbs.) were quickly recovered and whisked off to a rescue center just north of the southern city to be monitored with a view to later release back into nature.
+A third pangolin was recovered in Hue, central Vietnam, following a call to our toll-free wildlife crime hotline.

 Lucky to be alive, pangolins intercepted in transit